sdsgisd/DynamicSoapfilmsWithEvolvingThickness/README.md

 # DynamicSoapfilmsWithEvolvingThickness

-This is an implementation of the paper **“A Model for Soap Film Dynamics with Evolving Thickness ”** Ishida\*, Synak\*, Narita, Hachisuka, Wojtan, Transactions on Graphics (SIGGRAPH 2020).
+This is an example implementation of the paper **“A Model for Soap Film Dynamics with Evolving Thickness ”** Ishida\*, Synak\*, Narita, Hachisuka, Wojtan, Transactions on Graphics (SIGGRAPH 2020).

 [[Project site]][P]